 How Complex Systems Fail

-In light of the recent global IT outage caused by Crowdstrike and the ironic timing of my reading Cook’s work on human error in complex systems; I have decided to relate some of the points made by Cook to what happened at Crowdstrike.
+Due to the recent global IT outage caused by CrowdStrike and the ironic timing of my reading Cook’s work.
+I have decided to relate some points made by Cook to what happened at Crowdstrike.

 2. Complex systems are heavily and successfully defended against failure